 I couldn’t have asked for a better, meatier book to end 2020 with.
 It packs in everything—from the enlightening (what the word ‘specials’ on the menu really means) to the shocking (still can’t digest what I read about Sunday brunches) to the downright hilarious (when Bourdain worked for a mob-run chicken joint).
 It’s interspersed with interesting, quirky characters, who make Bourdain’s journey sound even more intriguing.

 But the cherry on the icing is Bourdain’s witty writing, infused with humility and humour, which makes the book worth second or more helpings.
-If you’re looking to cull out some of the most memorable Anthony Bourdain quotes to frame on your wall, this bible has all you need.
+I really wish to write as sharp as he did; hope even 1% of it reflects in my next book.
+(You can buy/download, read, and review the first one, PiKu & ViRu, here.)
+If you’re looking to cull out some of the most memorable Anthony Bourdain quotes and life lessons to frame on your wall, this bible has all you need.